angudadevops/spinnaker/README.md

 You can add multiple stage to each pipeline and start manual execution.

-It's to explore spinnaker UI, recommended to explore all the componenets from UI and get an idea
+It's time to explore spinnaker UI, recommended to explore all the componenets from UI and get an idea

 ## Some Useful Links